LanceHuang245/FeasOJ/README.md

 If you want to contribute adding new language or improving existing language, follow this step:
 - [Fork](https://github.com/LanceHuang245/FeasOJ/fork) this repository
-- Copy `src/plugins/locales/en.js` file into `src/plugins/locales` with a new language code as the file name or edit the existing language file
+- Copy `/web/src/plugins/locales/en.js` and `/services/cmd/app/backend/internal/utils/locales/en.json` into `/web/src/plugins/locales` and `/services/cmd/app/backend/internal/utils/locales` with a new language code as the file name or edit the existing language file
 - Translate all the keys in the new language file
 - Create a [pull request](https://github.com/LanceHuang245/FeasOJ/pulls)